Story paper

 A story paper is a periodical publication similar to a literary magazine, but featuring illustrations and text stories, and aimed towards children and teenagers.
 Also known in Britain as "boys' weeklies", story papers were phenomenally popular before the outbreak of the Second World War.
+They are similar in content to the contemporary dime novels produced in the United States.

 Among the most well-known British story papers was Boy's Own Paper, which ran from 1879 to 1967.

 Beginnings

 The first known edition of what would later become known as a "story paper" was The Young Gentleman's Magazine, published in 1777.
 The first story paper to really take off was The Boys' and Girls' Penny Magazine, first published in September 1832.

 In 1866, Charles Stephens began selling Boys of England on the English streets for a penny—the first "penny dreadful".
 Story papers in this style minimized the expense of writing in order to produce an extremely cheap product.
 Strictly speaking, the "penny dreadful" died off by the turn of the century, but this term was still used to refer to story papers throughout their history.
 The Halfpenny Marvel, first published in 1893, was "founded to counteract the pernicious influences of the Penny Dreadfuls", according to its title page.
 A book about these weeklies (also called "bloods" because of their savage contents) was created in 1948 by E. S. Turner, called Boys Will be Boys.